pha4ge/hAMRonization/README.md

 Our short-term implementation strategy is to create a python class that could be contributed to the [biopython](https://biopython.org/) project.

-The [`antimicrobial_resistance_result`](antimicrobial_resistance_result) directory contains a pip-installable python module that provides the `AntimicrobialResistanceResult` class.
+The [`antimicrobial_resistance_result`](antimicrobial_resistance_result) directory contains a pip-installable python module that provides the `AntimicrobialResistanceGenomicAnalysisResult` class.
 Each of the parsers

 ## Test Data